k0nsti/browser-stream-util/README.md

 ## iteratorToStream

-Converts an iterator into a web stream.
+Converts an iterator into a ReadableStream.

 ### Parameters